 8. How to be responsible when watching puffins in Iceland

-The puffin eats a diet of sand eels and capelin, snake pipefish and krill.
+The puffin eats a diet of sand eels, capelin, snake pipefish and krill.
 As the puffins rely on a fish-based diet, they spend most of their time in the ocean.
-While there, they employ their diving skills to hunt prey and can reach up to 60 meters underwater without having to come up for air for a full one and a half minutes.
+While there, they employ their diving skills to hunt prey and can reach up to 60 meters underwater without having to come up for air for a full one and a half minutes, according to Fuglavernd.

 when can you see a puffin in Iceland

-During the spring and summer months, around 8-10 million Atlantic puffins (nearly 60% of the entire puffin population) retire to Iceland to procreate.
+During the spring and summer months, around 8-10 million Atlantic puffins (the United Nations notes that nearly 60% of the entire puffin population) retire to Iceland to procreate.

-The large congregation of birds mating during this season means that there is no better time than the months of late April/early May to September to go puffin sighting in Iceland.
+The large congregation of birds mating during this season means that there is no better time than the months between late April and September to go visit puffin locations in Iceland.
 As an activity, it can be combined with many of Iceland’s other intriguing attractions and tours.

-The best time to see puffins are the times when they are most active.
-The times during the day when the sun is the least harsh, but also during the season when the sun is still warm enough for them.
+The best time of day to see Iceland puffins are when they are the most active.
+The optimal time is when the sun is not at its harshest, but still enough to keep them warm.
 You’re most likely to spot a puffin during the morning and evening periods during the Icelandic summer, from the end of April until the start of September.
-This is usually in the mornings between 07:00-10:00 before the sun hits its peak, and in the evenings between 20:00-22:00 as the sun sets.
+This is usually in the mornings between 07:00-10:00 before the sun hits its peak, and in the evenings between 20:00-22:00, just as the sun is setting.

 During the months when puffins are closest to the shores, there are a number of ways to get close enough to watch them.
 There are certain areas of Iceland where you are more likely to get a good view of the puffins, and you’ll want a rental car to get to these spots.

-In the westernmost parts of Iceland. the Westfjords, The Látrabjarg birdwatching cliffs are the most popular areas to see puffins.
-They are more than 400m off the ground and 14km long, leaving a lot of ground on which to see the birds.
-The west of Iceland also contains the Breiðafjörður fjord which is the largest Icelandic fjord and is a haven for puffins.
+In the westernmost parts of the county, the Iceland Westfjords, The Látrabjarg birdwatching cliffs are the most popular areas to see Iceland puffins.
+They are more than 400m off the ground and 14km long, so there is an extensive span of landscape to catch a glimpse of the birds.
+The western region of Iceland also contains the Breiðafjörður fjord which is the largest Icelandic fjord and is a haven for puffins.

-For visitors staying in Reykjavik, the islands of Akureyri and Lundey in the Faxafloi Bay area are your best bet.
-The islands are close to the capital and accessible by a short boat ride from the city.
+For visitors staying in Reykjavik, the islands of Akurey and Lundey in the Faxafloi Bay are your best bet for seeing puffins.
+Both islands are uninhabited, close to the capital and accessible by a short boat ride from the city.
 They are also heavily inhabited by puffins.

 find the puffins at Látrabjarg iceland